-At the Adkerson School of Accountancy at Mississippi State University, students can earn a Bachelor of Accountancy (BAcc) degree.
-This degree is ideal for students interested in developing a strong foundation in accounting to use in further graduate study or to pursue entry-level accounting positions.
-Undergraduate students start with interdisciplinary general education requirements and business core classes.
+At the Adkerson School of Accountancy at Mississippi State University (MSU), students can earn an AACSB-accredited Bachelor of Accountancy (BAcc) degree.
+This degree is ideal for those interested in developing a strong foundation in accounting to use in further graduate study or to pursue entry-level accounting positions.
+Undergraduates start with interdisciplinary general education requirements and business core classes.
 Accounting majors then take specialized courses such as Accounting Systems, Income Tax, Auditing, and Cost Accounting but study communication and business skills throughout.
 Through the core curriculum, students learn accounting concepts as well as new technology and regulation trends.
 Internships in the field can be completed during the spring semester of senior year.
-For those interested in graduate studies, Mississippi State offers a Master of Professional Accountancy and a Master of Taxation (MTax), both of which are available on-campus or online and meet the educational requirements for CPA licensure.
+For those interested in graduate studies, MSU offers a Master of Professional Accountancy (MPAcc) and a Master of Taxation (MTax), both of which are available on-campus or online and meet the educational requirements for CPA licensure.

 University of Mississippi

-Students at the School of Business at the University of Mississippi can earn a Bachelor of Accountancy (BAccy) degree.
-This interdisciplinary program combines specialized accounting concepts with broadly related subjects, such as management, business communication, and financial analysis.
+Students at the School of Business at the University of Mississippi can earn an AACSB-accredited Bachelor of Accountancy (BAcc) degree.
+This interdisciplinary program combines specialized accounting concepts with related subjects, such as management, business communication, and financial analysis.
 The core curriculum includes courses such as Business Finance, Accounting Systems, Governmental Accounting, Auditing, and Legal Environment of Business.
 Electives can be tailored to match students’ career interests.
 Accounting majors are required to complete a minor, either in the School of Business or in another department that formally grants a minor.
 Accounting minors in Management, General Finance, Economics, Insurance & Risk Management, Management Information Systems, Managerial Finance, Marketing, and Real Estate are offered to BAcc undergrads, providing extra customization to their degree.
 For career development opportunities, students can join undergraduate clubs or attend networking events or seminars.
 Undergraduates are encouraged to apply for internships that can be used for academic credit.

 University of Southern Mississippi

-The University of Southern Mississippi offers a Bachelor of Science of Business Administration (BSBA) in Accounting that can be completed at the Gulf Park or Hattiesburg campuses or online.
+The University of Southern Mississippi (USM) offers an AACSB-accredited Bachelor of Science of Business Administration (BSBA) in Accounting that can be completed at the Gulf Park or Hattiesburg campuses or online.
 Students in this program develop a foundation in accounting and business that can be applied to many different career paths or graduate studies.
 The accounting program emphasizes how to understand and analyze financial information in order to make business decisions.
 Students learn applicable skills in research, database usage, communication, and other industry information technologies.
-Many undergraduate students complete an internship, and some pursue related accounting courses through study abroad opportunities in Britain, Asia, or Italy.
-Many graduates from USM go on to pursue the university’s Master of Science in Professional Accountancy (MPA) degree and work in accounting, tax, or auditing roles for CPA firms, government and nonprofit organizations, and corporations.
+Many undergraduates complete an internship, and some pursue related accounting courses through study abroad opportunities in Britain, Asia, or Italy.
+Many graduates from USM go on to pursue the university’s on-campus Master of Science in Professional Accountancy (MPAcc) degree and work in accounting, tax, or auditing roles for CPA firms, government and nonprofit organizations, and corporations.

 Mississippi CPA Requirements

-The Mississippi State Board of Public Accountancy requires that CPA candidates hold at least a bachelor’s degree and 150 semester hours of academic credit from an accredited institution to sit for the Uniform CPA Exam.
-48 of these hours must be at the upper division or graduate level and 24 hours of this credit must be in accounting courses.
+The Mississippi State Board of Public Accountancy (the Board) requires that CPA candidates hold at least a bachelor’s degree and have completed 120 semester hours of academic credit from an accredited institution to sit for the Uniform CPA Exam.
+48 of these hours must be at the upper division or graduate level and 24 hours of those credits must be in accounting courses.
 After taking the CPA examination, candidates must complete a year of professional accounting experience that is verified by a practicing CPA.
 Candidates must also complete an additional 30 credit hours of collegiate-level courses for a total of 150 semester hours.
-After applying for and obtaining licensure, CPAs must maintain their certification through Continued Professional Education (CPE) hours.
+After applying for and obtaining licensure, CPAs must maintain their certification through continued professional education (CPE) hours.

 Mississippi Accounting Salary and Jobs by Metro Area